Note N415 Index

 Source:FHL Film 1375896 NAC C-13260 Dist 153 SubDist H Div 2 Page 56 Family 233

 In the document sworn to obtain his marriage license on November 13, 1813, he said that he was widower, of the parish of Tredington, Worcester.
 There is a John Whitehead, 60, labourer, in the 1841 census for St. Martin, Birmingham.
 It might be he.
 There is also a John Whitehead, 61, shoe maker, living in the parish of St. Thomas.

 In the 1851 census, there is a John Whitehead living in St. Martin, Birmingham with

 The date of his baptism comes from the parish records for Whichford.
 The dates for his death and burial come from the same records and the MI's.

 From his will, I am assuming that he did not marry or have children if he did.
 There is a John & Mary Timms in the parish records who have a child Anthony December 3, 1749.
 Is this him and did Anthony die?
-Probably not.
 I used to wonder who his niece Ann Steel was.
 Then I saw that his brother Edward's daughter Anne, married a William Steel, so that solved that.
 The nephew William Marshall is the son of his sister Margaret who married William Marshall.